 Another interesting fact about the cardioid is that it is the reflection of a parabola through the unit circle .
 Here’s what I mean; in polar coordinates, the equation of the above cardioid is given by

-where is a scaling factor, and theta is the angle relative to the positive x-axis.
+where a is a scaling factor, and theta is the angle relative to the positive x-axis.
 The origin is at the intersection of the circles.
 The equation of a parabola opening upwards and whose focus is at the origin in polar coordinates is just

 which is an inversion of the cardioid equation through , or the unit circle.